 Take, for instance, a person who suffers whiplash and a broken arm when the car he is driving collides with a speeding truck.
 An insurance company or the trucker’s employer may try to explore whether the injured person already had some or all of those injuries before the crash.
 Alternatively, they may argue that the injuries were caused by another source, like a faulty seatbelt.

-Speak With a Florida Injury Attorney Today to Begin Your Personal Injury Claim
+Speak with Our Florida Personal Injury Lawyers Today to Begin Your Personal Accident Claim

 If you or a loved one has been injured in an accident in the Sunshine State, you have the legal right to seek money damages from those responsible.
 It is crucial that you have a proven Florida injury attorney in your corner.

-At Searcy Denny, our Florida personal injury attorneys have decades of combined experience fighting for the people we represent in the courtroom and at the negotiating table.
+At Searcy Denney, our Florida personal injury lawyers have decades of combined experience fighting for the people we represent in the courtroom and at the negotiating table.
 We know how courts and juries often look at these cases and we understand the strategies that insurance companies often employ to try to reduce or avoid payouts.
 Our track record of success speaks for itself.